Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Australia visa needed, photo by David Clode via Unsplash

-Current health restrictions have added a whole other layer to entry requirements, of course, so research those as well to see what kinds of shots, tests, and mandatory travel insurance you may need.
-Some countries still haven’t opened and others just did this month.
+For a couple of years, health restrictions added a whole other layer to entry requirements, of course, so you had to research those as well to see what kinds of shots, tests, and mandatory travel insurance you needed.
+Some countries stayed closed to outsiders for more than two years.
 So it didn’t matter much that you needed a visa for Australia since you couldn’t enter anyway, no matter what.

 Be advised that you need to check and recheck the current rules.
-India suspended its long-term multi-entry visas during the pandemic and hasn’t restored them yet as I’m writing this.
-So you can go there on vacation, but you can’t take advantage of the low cost of living in India until you can stay for more than 30 days like you could before.
+India suspended its long-term multi-entry visas during the pandemic and didn’t restore them again until 2023.
+So you could go there on vacation, but you couldn’t take advantage of the low cost of living in India until the rules changed back.

 Here are details on where Americans need to take some kind of approval action in advance to get their required visa before entering.
 Then I’ve listed the appropriate countries for Canadians and Brits.
 All prices are in U.S. dollars.